SlaybaughLab/GroupResources/templates/README.md

 * Eventually you'll want to send a letter that looks official (to an editor, etc.).
 [Here](https://github.com/ricvasques/GroupResources/tree/master/templates/letterhead "letterhead-example") is a letterhead template to use.

 ## Slides (Beamer)
-* [This](https://github.com/ricvasques/GroupResources/tree/master/templates/poster "poster-example") is a **Beamer** template for slides and presentation.
-The TeX file is commented with basic instructions, and you can follow up on the mock presentation.
-It has a nice cover for the neutronics group and some examples of how to use the **animate** package.
+* [This is a beamer template](https://github.com/ricvasques/GroupResources/tree/master/templates/poster "poster-example")  for **slides and presentations**.
+The TeX file is commented with basic instructions and you can follow up on the mock slides.
+It has a nice cover for the neutronics group and some examples of how to use the _animate_ package.